Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

-An aortic aneurysm occurs when a weak spot in the wall of your aorta begins to bulge (left).
-This can occur anywhere in your aorta.
-Having an aneurysm increases the risk of an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
+A thoracic aortic aneurysm occurs when a weak spot in the wall of the aorta begins to bulge, as shown on the left image.
+Having an aneurysm increases the risk of rupture or a tear in the aorta's lining (dissection), as shown in the image on the right.

 Aortic dissection symptoms may be similar to those of other heart problems, such as a heart attack.
 Typical signs and symptoms include: